Last updated Nov 24, 2017

 If you have an approved registration(s), you will not need to re-register.
 Shortly before the new system goes live we will email you a link to the new web portal to your registered email address(es).
 We will migrate your researcher details and all of your applications (completed and in progress) into AMS2 and send you an email to invite you to log into the new system for the first time.

 One registration per researcher (for life) with multiple affiliations.
-Researchers will only have to register once in a life time and not for every application.
+Researchers will only have to register once in a lifetime and not for every affiliation.

-As soon as possible.
+As soon as possible, but before 18th december 2017 which is when AMS will be shut down.
 Any pending collaborator invites will not be migrated so you will need to ask the Applicant PI to re-add you to any applications once the new system goes live.

 13. I have new collaborators due to start soon who may not be able to register if AMS is down- am I able to share data with them before they are registered?

-If a new collaborator is to access data at an institute covered by an executed Material Transfer Agreement then email the AMT listing all new collaborators (name and institute email address) – they will be required to register as soon as the new Access Management System is available.
-Where this is not the case please contact the Access Management Team (AMT) for guidance.
+Only in certain circumstances.
+From the 4th December 2017, if a new collaborator is at an institute already covered by an executed Material Transfer Agreement then yes you can allow access but please send an email to the Access Team listing any new collaborators (name and institute email address) and ensure that these new collaborators register as soon as the new Access Management System is available.
+Where this is not the case please contact the Access Team for guidance.

 The new system will be tested with the aim that it will be fully compatible and supporting access from both desktop and tablet devices.

-The new system will be brought online as quickly as possible but there will need to be a period of outage of up to 4 weeks though we will keep this to a minimum.
+The new system will be brought online as quickly as possible but there will need to be a period of outage of a number of weeks though we will keep this to a minimum.

-The new system will be brought online as quickly as possible to reduce delays to data release after payment is received and Material Transfer Agreements are executed, but we will keep the outage to a minimum
+You will not be able to access data once Showcase has been shut down.
+The new AMS will be brought online as quickly as possible to reduce delays to data release but we will keep the outage to a minimum.

 All of the UK Biobank systems (registration, application and Data Showcase) will be unavailable while we migrate the data.
 The new system and Showcase will be brought back online as quickly as possible.